Alford Manor House Museum

 The lower two floors are given over to the period room recreations, from the Georgian period to the Victorian, while the top floor has been left untouched, and is in its original 1611 state.

-Behind the house are extensive gardens, including an ancient orchard, apothecary's garden, an herb wall, herbaceous borders, and kitchen gardens.
+Behind the house are extensive gardens, including an ancient orchard, apothecary's garden, a herb wall, herbaceous borders, and kitchen gardens.

-Behind the house is the Hackett Barn Museum, with displays of local history housed in a stone and timber barn.
-Within the museum are several examples of historic machinery, including a manpowered wheelwright's lathe.
-See a carpenter's chest with its full compliment of woodworking tools, a covered Victorian hearse, a recreated bootmaker's shop, and a pharmacy display made up of samples from an old chemist's shop.
+See a carpenter's chest with its full complement of woodworking tools, a covered Victorian hearse, a recreated bootmaker's shop, and a pharmacy display made up of samples from an old chemist's shop.
+The former cow shed is now a recreated blacksmith shop.

 About Alford Manor House Museum